Dylanslyter/README.md-Tool/README.md

   README.md generator

   ## Description
-  a generator to create a readme from the command line
+  A generator to create a readme.md using your command line using index.js

   ## Table Of Contents
   - [Installation](#installation)